 What is the best cleaner for quartz?

 Mild dish soap and warm water with a soft cloth.
-Avoid abrasives, bleach, vinegar, and harsh chemicals.
+Avoid abrasives, bleach, vinegar, and harsh chemicals; use a quartz-safe cleaner if you prefer a product.

 Can I use vinegar on quartz?